garry-clawson/robot_programming/README.md

 1. Now you have all the files you require to run the project.
 We need to complete the `catkin_make` process.
 To do this `roscd` to get the head of the files, then `cd ..` out of the `devel` folder.
 You should now be in the `catkin_ws` folder.
 Use `catkin_make` to build your project.

+1. A nice way to see if this has been successfull is to type `roslaunch` then double tab and you should see the package, `grape_bunch_counter`, as an option.
+Another double tab should then show, `grape_bunch_counter.launch`.

 ### Update Hokuyo Sensor Profile